leelabhargavi29/motion-recruiment/azure-setup.md

 Part 2: Access the Azure Portal
 Log in to the Azure Portal:

-Go to the Azure Portal at https://portal.azure.com/.
+1.Go to the Azure Portal at https://portal.azure.com/.
 Explore the Azure Portal:

 Familiarize yourself with the Azure Portal interface where you can manage resources like Virtual Machines, Databases, Storage Accounts, etc.